Philodendron spiritus sancti is an ornamental houseplant with long, glossy leaves.

 - Low light: Rotate the plant frequently, place the pot in the east-facing window, and use grow lights when light is scarce.

-- Excessive light: Use sheer drapes, and relocate your pot to a shady spot.
+- Excessive light: Use sheer drapes, and relocate the plant pot to a shady spot.

-- Low temperature: Use heating pads and frost blankets to protect the plants, mulch around the soil, and keep the plants away from cold drafts.
+- Low temperature: Use heating pads and frost blankets to protect the plants, mulch around the plant’s base, and keep the plants away from cold drafts.

-- Extreme temperature: Move your plants away from sunny zones, and mist the plant to balance out the heat.
+- Extreme temperature: Move your plants away from south or west-facing afternoon windows, and mist the plant to balance the heat.

 2. Watering & Humidity

-Spiritus sancti cannot stand soggy soil as it can invite grave problems like root rot, which eventually withers away the plant.
+However, Spiritus sancti cannot stand soggy soil as it can invite root rot, which eventually withers away the plant.

-Similarly, the underwatered plant and those with low humidity will exhibit signs like droopy and dry leaves, discoloration and browning of foliage, curling leaves, etc.
+Similarly, underwatered plants and those with low humidity will exhibit signs like droopy and dry leaves, discoloration and browning of foliage, curling leaves, etc.

 To fix watering and humidity damage, follow the tips below.

-- Underwatering: Water the plant as soon as possible and use the soaking method.
+- Underwatering: Water the plant immediately and use the soaking method.

-- Overwatering: Let the soil dry out completely, check for root rot and trim the damaged parts, and in severe cases, repot the plant.
+- Overwatering: Let the soil dry out completely, check for root rot and trim the damaged parts, and in severe cases, repot your Philodendron.

-- Low Humidity: Mist your plant immediately and introduce them to a humidifier.
+- Low Humidity: Use humidity trays or introduce your plant to an indoor humidifier.

 - Excessive Humidity: Use a dehumidifier or air conditioner to tone down the humidity.